Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes

-\textbf{Computational Efficiency.} We compare the efficiency of the training of PEBAL with Meta-OoD~\cite{chan2021entropy} in terms of the trainable parameters and training time.
-As PEBAL requires the fine-tuning of the final classification block, it has only 1.3 M parameters with about 12 min. training time per epoch, which is significantly less than the re-training approach (Meta-OoD) that needs 137.1 M parameters with around 26 min. training time per epoch.
+We compare the computational efficiency of our PEBAL with previous SOTA Meta-OoD~\cite{chan2021entropy} and Synboost~\cite{di2021pixel} in terms of the trainable parameters, training time and mean inference time per image, on an NVIDIA3090.
+As PEBAL requires the fine-tuning of the final classification block, it has only 1.3M parameters and each training epoch takes about 12 minutes, which is significantly less than the re-training approach Meta-OoD that has 137.1M parameters and each training epoch takes about 26 minutes, and the reconstruction based approach Synboost that takes about 33 minutes to train a epoch of its re-synthesis and dissimilarity networks with 157.3M parameters.
+Moreover, our method also has a much faster mean inference time of 0.55s compared to 0.85s of Meta-OoD and 1.95s of Synboost.
+Those results suggest the practicability of our model in real-world self-driving systems.